jamesandariese/terraform-docker-hashistack/RESTORE.md

   * terraform destroy in repo/consul/
 6) Recreate consul cluster
   * terraform apply in repo/consul/
+7) Fix your DNS policy and token (see above)
-7) Login to new consul cluster
+8) Login to new consul cluster
   * ensure recreated consul cluster works
-8) Check consul kv store to ensure it's blank
+9) Check consul kv store to ensure it's blank
   * ensure recreated consul cluster is truly recreated
-9) Restore consul snapshot from #5
+10) Restore consul snapshot from #5
   * this should restore all data and functionality
-10) Check consul kv store to ensure it contains vault's data
+11) Check consul kv store to ensure it contains vault's data
   * you shouldn't need to login again because the ACL tokens will have carried over but if you do, then login again
-11) Check that vault contains the key created in #4
+12) Check that vault contains the key created in #4
   * you shouldn't need to login again for this either but if you see errors in the web interface then click logout in the top right and login again with the same info from #4.